 Dealers and Pit Bosses

 Contrary to what you may think, most dealers and pit bosses want players to win.
 It is not their money at risk, they hate to see people lose a lot of money.
 If you are winning discretely, most casino staff are happy to let you continue to do so, provided you don’t make them look incompetent.
-We know this because many of our team members are ex-casino staff.
-However, of course every individual is different, and there are always staff members that do their job properly.
+We know this because many of our team members are the ex-casino staff.
+However, of course, every individual is different, and there are always staff members that do their job properly.

 Cashing out winnings

 The procedures and rules for playing roulette are the same wherever you go in the world.
-The exceptions are if you play rapid roulette, or on automated roulette wheels.
+The exceptions are if you play rapid roulette or on automated roulette wheels.
 These usually have automated systems that collect your money.
-They also offer print out receipts for you to cash out at the cashier.
+They also offer a print out receipts for you to cash out at the cashier.

 Avoiding Common Misconceptions